 For this purpose, from before Jesus' time, God chose the Koreans, who originated from the Dong-yi people.
 They were an agricultural people who revered Heaven and loved peace.
 In 1603, a Korean diplomat brought Catholic theological writings from China to the Korean Peninsula.
 Later on, Koreans who adopted Catholic faith endured severe persecution.
-Then, in the late 19th century, the Korean king and queen accepted Christianity, and it flourished in their realm.
+Then, in the late 19th century, the Korean monarch accepted Christianity, and Christianity flourished.
 In 1920, my husband, the only begotten Son, was born and in 1943, I, the only begotten Daughter, was born.

-God's providence is amazing.
 In 1945, Korea was liberated from Japanese rule, but it was immediately divided into North and South, with North Korea adopting communism.
-At the time, I was in North Korea, but again, Heaven protected me.
+At the time, I was in North Korea.
 Knowing that I could not grow up in safety under the communist regime, God guided me to flee to South Korea with my mother and grandmother.

 When the Korean War broke out in 1950, South Korea was completely unprepared to defend itself against North Korea's attack.
 But Heaven protected me.
 Sixteen UN member nations joined the war, which was nothing short of a miracle.
 At the time, the Soviet Union was a member of the UN Security Council.
 If the Soviet Union had vetoed the resolution, the 16 nations would not have been able to participate in the war.
-In a dramatic twist of fate, however, the Soviet Union representative was absent from the UN Security Council meeting when the vote was taken.
+In a dramatic twist, however, the Soviet Union representative was absent from the UN Security Council meeting when the vote was taken.
 This ensured the participation of UN troops in the war.